• Skip to primary navigation

 Ingredients for Kiymali Borek (meat borek)

-• Yufka - These round shape thin dough parcels are easy to find online or from Turkish or Middle Eastern food shops.
-You can use filo pastries instead which are similar but thinner than yufka, and they come in rectangular shapes.
+• Yufka - You can use filo pastries instead which are similar but thinner than yufka, and they come in rectangular shapes.
 Filo (or phyllo) pastries are available in most supermarkets and shops, and you can buy them fresh or frozen.

-• Yoghurt - Use plain or natural yoghurt with no sugar & flavour added.
-Yoghurt gives the borek a fluffy and light texture.
+• Yogurt - Use plain or natural yogurt with no sugar & flavor added.
+Yogurt gives the borek a fluffy and light texture.

 How to Make Turkish Meat Borek?